mesolimbo/mesolimbo/README.md

-## Al Barrera, Sr. Engineering manager
+## Al Barrera, Sr. Software Engineer

-Just your typical manager with too few hours in the day.
-Hopefully I can get back to coding after I retire!

-In the meantime I'm learning to leverage AI to help with my pet projects.
+Just your typical engineer with too few hours in the day ... so I'm learning to leverage AI to help with my pet projects.